getglass/genesis-playbook/README.md

 * You must manually add yourself to the Docker user group before attempting to deploy the MCM.
 Example -

 `sudo usermod -aG docker wings`

+* On Ubuntu 18.04 the glass-genesis role fails after upgrading Ansible.
+Re-running the playbook works fine, however.